 The readings connected to this page examine the word "nigger" from two points of view: legal and sociolinguistic.
 First, however, it uses the word history of "taboo" from the American Heritage Dictionary to give you an idea of where the word "taboo" comes from, and what it meant at an earlier stage in history.

 The second reading is from Professor Randall Kennedy's book Nigger: The Strange Career of a Troublesome Word.
 The link takes you to an electronic copy of the entire book.
-You're welcome to browse through or read through the whole thing, but read specifically Chapter 3 for lecture and discussion.
+You're welcome to browse through or read through the whole thing, but make sure you read Chapter 3 for lecture and discussion.